A wind chime is a beautiful addition to any garden, creating a soothing and sometimes even meditative atmosphere.

 The maintenance of your wind chimes will depend on the material it is made from.

 Most wind chimes can be simply cleaned with water and a mild detergent.
-This will get them looking like new as well as remove any mould or dirt that could lead to the rotting of wooden parts.
+This will get them looking like new as well as remove any mould or dirt.
 A gentle detergent is all that is required to maintain aluminium parts and will also keep glass and ceramics sparkling.

 You can protect wooden parts by regularly applying a thin layer of Danish oil or a protective varnish.
 This will seal the wood against moisture as well as preventing it from drying out in hot, sunny weather.